trilitech/tezos-developer-docs/docs/using/user-accounts.md

   date: 30 December 2024
 ---

-From the user perspective, a Tezos account is much like an account that you might have on a web application or computer system.
+From the user's perspective, a Tezos account is much like an account that you might have on a web application or computer system.
 You can use a Tezos account to do many things, including:

 - Store and work with tez, the native currency token of the Tezos system